-- Farmers & Fieldworkers to improve stamina and productivity during long, physically demanding work days in harsh environments
+- Farmers and Fieldworkers to improve stamina and productivity during long, physically demanding work days in harsh environments

 - Olympic athletes as a legal performance-enhancing herb for concentration, mental and physical strength, and calmness during competition

-- Cosmonauts to maintain steady nerves and counter fatigue, anxiety, physical & emotional stress during missions in freakin’ SPACE
+- Cosmonauts to maintain steady nerves and counter fatigue, anxiety, physical and emotional stress during missions in freakin’ SPACE

 Rhodiola’s use in Eastern Europe dates back centuries, long before the time of capsules, where it was taken as a raw root.
 So how did people know to start chewing on the Golden Root of Rhodiola (which probably tastes terrible, let’s be real about it)??